MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/duplicate-detection-create-update.md

 Use Preference header `MSCRM.SuppressDuplicateDetection` and set its value to `false` to detect creation of a duplicate record during Create and Update operations.

 > [!NOTE]
 >  Make sure there are appropriate duplicate detection rules in place.
-Dynamics 365 includes default duplicate detection rules for accounts, contacts, and leads, but not for other types of records.
+Dynamics 365 for Customer Engagement includes default duplicate detection rules for accounts, contacts, and leads, but not for other types of records.
 If you want the system to detect duplicates for other record types, you’ll need to create a new rule.
 For information on how to create a duplicate detection rule, see [Duplicate detection rules](../admin/set-up-duplicate-detection-rules-keep-data-clean.md).

 For more information and examples on how to prohibit creation of duplicate records during create and update operations, see [Manage duplicate detection for create and update operations using Web API](webapi/manage-duplicate-detection-create-update.md).